chassi-dev/forge-quickstart-archetype/README.md

 ### Wizard Prompts

 #### Choosing the archetype
 Find the corresponding entry number in your local repository for this archetype.
-Use that value as the requested `Choose a number or ...` value prompted by maven and hit enter.
+Use that value as the requested `Choose a number or ...` value prompted by maven.

 #### Define the group id
-For `Define value for property 'groupId': `, enter your projects group id, for example `com.example`.
+For `Define value for property 'groupId': `, enter your projects group id.
+This value will also be used as the default package structure option in a later step.
+Typically it is suggested to use a reverse domain style, e.g. `com.example` instead of `example.com`.

 #### Define the artifact id
 For `Define value for property 'artifactId': `, enter your project name, for example: `my-application`.
 This will not only define your projects name, it will also create the projects root directory based on this choice.